earthly/earthly/docs/caching/caching.md

 ## When is Earthly fast

-The word “build” can mean many things across many different contexts.
+The word "build" can mean many things across many different contexts.
 When we say that it makes builds faster, we generally mean CI/CD builds.

-Here are contexts in which Earthly does a particularly good job in:
+Here are contexts in which Earthly does a particularly good job in, thanks to its caching:

 * Making CI builds faster, especially in these circumstances
   * The CI performs many redundant tasks upfront, like installing dependencies and pulling container images.